ahmathlete/compile_WRF_on_Taurus/build_with_intel_as_module/build.md

 ```bash
 srun --pty --nodes=1 --partition=interactive --cpus-per-task=8 --time=6:00:00 --mem-per-cpu=2000 bash -l
 ```

-Now, you can change to your project directory. i.e.`/projects/p_your_project`

 After starting the interactive job, change to your project directory and make directory for WRF model.
 In this folder, many versions of WRF module and WPS can be installed.